KaseyPowers/dice-visualizer/src/probabilities/README.md

   - `{ 2: 1, 3: 2, 4: 3, 5: 4, ({3: 1, 4: 2, 5: 3, 6: 4}): 10}`
   - `{ 2: 10, 3: 20, 4: 30, 5: 40, 3: 10, 4: 20, 5: 30, 6: 40}`
   - `{ 2: 10, 3: 30, 4: 50, 5: 70, 6: 40}` -> `{2: 1, 3: 3, 4: 5, 5: 7, 6: 4}`

+# String Parsing

+Strings will help with defining the original dice?
+TBD

+If we do go that route, some notes for the regex here:

+- `(\d(?=d))` has a positive lookahead to confirm the `d` character without consuming it, to help with catching `4d4` vs `d4`